 Christopher’s fellowship gave him the freedom and flexibility to develop multiple areas within the composites field in which he saw research opportunities for growth.
 His ongoing research interests include developing routes to integrate multifunctional composites into real-world structures.
 Christopher patented the technology developed during his fellowship, and he is partnering with a private company to commercialize multiple multifunctional composites.
 Christopher received his PhD in materials science and engineering from the University of Florida.

 Leah Broussard was awarded a Eugene P. Wigner Fellowship in 2016.
 Her research focused on developing new silicon detector technology for ultra-low noise and high resolution in detecting charged particles from free neutron beta decay.
 Also as a Fellow, Leah initiated a new program to search for mirror neutron oscillations using existing neutron scattering instruments at ORNL and pursued other areas of future growth for the Neutrons Group by characterizing detector effects and applying them to precision measurements in the beta decay of 45Ca and investigating the impact of the upcoming Second Target Station on fundamental physics.
-Leah’s mentor was David Radford, a group leader in the Physics Division and a Corporate Fellow at ORNL.
+Leah’s mentor was David Radford, Fundamental Nuclear and Particle Physics section head in the Physics Division and a Corporate Fellow at ORNL.